Disjoint induced subgraphs of the same order and size: Proof of the main result

-This case is easier to deal with than the former.
-We will argue exactly as before; however we will have no need of medium-gadgets and it will suffice to consider one-gadgets and large-gadgets alone.
+\textbf{Case 1B: One of the sets $\C{P}_0, \C{P}_1, \dots, \C{P}_{\log{n}-1}$ contains $c_3n$ pairs.} This case is easier to deal with than the previous one.
+We shall argue exactly as before; however we shall have no need of medium-gadgets and it will suffice to consider one-gadgets and large-gadgets alone.